demystifyfp/demystifyfp/content/fsharp/series/fstweet/persisting-new-user.md

   }
 ```

-We need to explicity specify the type of the parameter `GetDataContext` to use the types provided by the SQLProvider.
+We need to explicitly specify the type of the parameter `GetDataContext` to use the types provided by the SQLProvider.

 The next step is creating a new user from the `createUserReq`